-The aspect of relevance was met in so far as children’s work is part of their daily live.
-They were able to answer the question based on their experience as well as sharing their views openly.
-In the context of Public Actions and National Exchange children were also able to plan and implement actions with key relevant stake holders.
+The aspect of relevance was met so far as children’s work is part of their daily life.
+They were able to answer questions based on their experience as well as sharing their views openly.
+In the context of public actions and national exchange, children were also able to plan and implement actions with key relevant stake holders.

 Requirement 5: Child-Friendly

-Since some children, particularly in rural areas have been shy in the beginning, according to NGO partners; an ice breaker activity as an opener for the workshop has been proved to be very useful.
+According to NGO partners, some children especially in rural areas have been shy in the beginning.
+An ice breaker activity as an opener for the workshop proved to be very useful.
 The most effective activities to encourage children to share their opinions have been Body mapping, Timeline and Flowers of support.

 Requirement 6: Inclusive

 The consulted children were engaged in a wide variety of paid and unpaid work in the formal and informal sector.
 However there was an over-representation of girls and boys doing unpaid household or agricultural work.
 But the working children did come from diverse backgrounds as well as different settings such as rural areas, small towns or big cities.
 Moreover NGO partners tried to balance age and gender during the consultations.
 Additionally efforts were made to ensure language was not a barrier.

 Requirement 7: Supported by Training

 Four regional face-to-face training workshops were organised for NGO partners to provide an opportunity to ensure a better understanding of the campaign and its tools.
 Additionally recorded tutorials have been made available.

 The partner always tried to create a safe environment for the children to feel comfortable when attending consultations or CAC meetings.
 Furthermore all NGO partners made it a priority to ensure privacy and anonymity.
 The transport was organized sensitive to all existing risks.